abask0/EcoLogical/README.md

-The purpose of this website is to encourage and educate younger students specifically ages 10-18 who would like to participate more in important sustainability topics, in a way which is engaging, interactive, and age appropriate.
-It aims to raise awareness on the importance of caring for the environment and helping younger students to understand how their actions can make a difference.
+Ecological!
+This website is to educate younger students keen on learning about the environment.
+With this website you can learn about sustainability topics, and your way to help out.
+Have fun exploring!